-Over the long term, emission sources for the project would consist primarily of mobile sources including employee vehicles traveling to and from the site and deliveries.
-According to the Institute of Traffic Engineers, Trip Generation, 9th Edition, 2012, warehousing uses, defined as primarily the storage of goods and materials that may include office and maintenance areas, are expected to generate 3.56 daily vehicle trips per 1,000 sq. ft. of gross floor area.
-Based on the proposed 38,614 sq. ft. building, approximately 137 total daily vehicle trips would be generated based on warehousing trip generation rates.
-The total vehicle trips per day is significantly below BAAQMD's recommended threshold of 2,000 vehicle trips/day for purposes of performing a detailed air quality analysis.
+According to the Institute of Traffic Engineers (ITE), Trip Generation, 9th Edition, 2012, manufacturing uses, defined as primarily converting raw materials or parts into finished products that may include office and warehousing, are expected to generate 3.82 daily vehicle trips per 1,000 sq. ft. of gross floor area.
+By comparison, warehousing uses, defined as primarily the storage of materials that may include office and maintenance areas, are expected to generate 3.56 daily vehicle trips per 1,000 sq. ft. of gross floor area.
+Light Industrial uses, defined as a free-standing single business, are expected to generate 6.97 daily vehicle trips per 1,000 sq. ft. of floor area.
+Based on the proposed 82,080 sq. ft. of floor area, approximately 313 to 572 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
+However, ITE also includes trip generate 2.13 and 3.02 trips per employee, respectively.
+Based on the proposed 44 employees, approximately 94 to 133 total daily vehicle trips would be generated based on manufacturing or light industrial trip generation rates, respectively.
+The expected total vehicle trips per day is significantly below BAAQMD's recommended threshold of 2,000 vehicle trips/day for purposes of performing a detailed air quality analysis.

-The Air District's threshold of significance provided in Table 3-1 has determined that warehouses that do not exceed a threshold of 864,000 sq. ft. will not significantly impact air quality and do not require further study (BAAQMD CEQA Guidelines, May 2011 Pages 3-2 & 3-3).
-Given that the size of the project is 38,614 square feet compared to the BAAQMD's screening criterion of 864,000 square feet for NO_x (oxides of nitrogen) for warehouses, the project would contribute an insignificant amount of air pollution and would not result in a conflict or obstruction of an air quality plan.
+Over the long term, emission sources for the project would consist primarily of mobile sources including vehicles traveling to and from the site.
+The Air District's threshold of significance provided in Table 3-1 has determined that light industrial projects or manufacturing facilities that do not exceed a threshold of 541,000 sq. ft. or 992,000 sq. ft., respectively, will not significantly impact air quality and do not require further study (BAAQMD CEQA Guidelines, May 2011 Pages 3-2 & 3-3).
+Given that the size of the project is 82,080 square feet compared to the BAAQMD's screening criterion of 541,000 sq. ft. or 992,000 sq. ft., for NO_x (oxides of nitrogen) for light industrial or for manufacturing uses, respectively, the project would contribute an insignificant amount of air pollution and would not result in a conflict or obstruction of an air quality plan.

 There are no projected or existing air quality violations in this area to which this project would contribute.
 Nor would it result in any violations of any applicable air quality standards.
 The proposed project would not conflict with or obstruct the implementation of any applicable air quality plan.
-Warehousing, light industrial, and ancillary office uses, as proposed, are not producers of air pollution in volumes substantial enough to result in an air quality plan conflict.
-Over the long term, emissions resulting from the proposed project would consist primarily of mobile sources, including employee vehicles traveling to and from the site and deliveries.
-Because the building is proposed to contain suites for future lease, the specific number of employees is not known at this time.
-When a tenant is identified, the applicant will be required to provide a tenant profile for review by County staff to confirm that the uses proposed by the tenant are in compliance with the approved use permit.
-If staff determines the uses proposed by the tenant may have significant impacts on the environment, further environmental review will be conducted.
+Light industrial, manufacturing (bakery) and ancillary office uses, as proposed, are not producers of air pollution in volumes substantial enough to result in an air quality plan conflict.
+Over the long term, emissions resulting from the proposed project would consist primarily of mobile sources, including employee vehicles and shuttle vans traveling to and from the site and deliveries.